 To clone an existing template to your current project, go to a list of templates and hover over the template that you'd like to clone.
 From the options that pop up, select "Clone."

 You can also clone a template from within the template editor.

 Clone an Existing Template across Projects

-You can clone existing templates across projects through the Manage Templates page.
+You can clone existing templates across projects through the Manage Templates page (Templates > Templates from the left navigation bar).
 In order to do this, you must have access to both projects and be at least a Contributor in the destination project.

 To learn more about user roles and permissions, click here.